metes1/CS1XA3/Assign1/README.md

 2) Second function puts all uncommitted changes into a file changes.log.
 I excluded any changes that occur in the changes.log file from being written into changes.log.
 I found out how to to do this here: https://stackoverflow.com/questions/10415100/want-to-exclude-file-from-git-diff.

-3) Third function puts each line with the tag TODO, from every file in the current folder(Assign1) into a file todo.log.
-The todo.log file is placed in the Assign1 folder.
+3) Third function puts each line with the tag TODO, from every file in into a file todo.log.
+The todo.log exludes any log files as well as ProjectAnalyze.sh.

 4) Fourth function checks all haskell files for syntax errors and puts the results into error.log.
-The file is placed in Assign1 folder
+The function doesn't consider 'main' not being defined as an error.
+In the case that this error appears, "main = not defined" will temporarily be written in to the file in order to bypass the error.
+The file will then be changed back to its original state.

-5) Added functions alerts user if there are any unstaged changes.
-Then gives the user the option to view those changes, stage all, commit, and push to github.
+5) Extra added function alerts user if there are any unstaged changes.
+Then gives the user the option to view those changes and stage all, commit, and push to github.